CS-3100-Group-4-Project/3100-project/Control/functions/functions readme.txt

 	-includes all the php files in control/functions/ directory

 createDatabase
-	-runs the users.sql code in the mydb database within mySQL
+	-runs the users.sql code in the mydb database within mySQL, which should create the users table